phphe/vue-draggable-nested-tree/README.md

 drag(node), // on drag start.
 drop(node, targetTree, oldTree), // after drop.
-change(node, targetTree, oldTree), // after drop, only when the node position changed
+change(node, targetTree, oldTree), // after drop, only when the node position changed nodeOpenChanged(node) // on a node is closed or open
 ```
 * targetTree and oldTree are tree vm.
 * oldTree is available only when cross tree.
 Otherwise null.
-* if cross tree, both targetTree and oldTree will emit drop and change
+* if cross tree, both targetTree and oldTree will emit drop and change.
- targetTree and oldTree.

 <a name="tree_methods"></a>
 ### Tree methods